-Known as the “Madras Zoo” when it was opened in 1855, Arignar Anna Zoological Park or commonly known as the Vandalur Zoo was established on the grounds of the Government Central Museum of Madras.
+Said to be the largest zoological park in the country, the Arignar Anna Zoological Park or commonly known as the Vandalur Zoo has moved around a lot through the city of Madras.
+It was first opened in 1855, on the grounds of the Government Central Museum of Madras.
 The director of the museum persuaded the Nawab of the Carnatic to donate his animal collection to the museum and thus grew the zoo.
-Because of the growing size of the zoo, it was moved around a lot through the city of Madras before it was moved to the Vandalur Reserve Forest.
+To accommodate the growing size, the zoo got moved to the Vandalur Reserve Forest.
 In 1985, after years of construction, the zoo was reopened and was named after Annadurai and then became known as the Arignar Anna Zoological Park.

 Also known as the 'Madras Zoo', the zoo houses around 1,500 wild species (including 46 endangered species) and over 1,265 acres of flora and fauna of different species.
 Vandalur Zoo also has a large number of mammals like the White Tiger And Himalayan Black Bear, birds (the flightless bird from Australia – Rhea), reptiles, amphibians, fish and insects in the park.
 Since it was built within the Reserve Forest, the zoo still maintains the vegetation that is popular to this part of the country.